In 2021, the global economy started recovering from the pandemic recession. However, a few global financial market risks remain.

 In 2024, 40 countries accounting for 42% of global GDP will hold elections, including three of the five largest economies: the US, Japan, and India.

-• India: In India, the right-wing Bharatiya Janata Party managed to score its third victory in a row under the leadership of Prime Minister Narendra Modi.
+- India: Under the leadership of Prime Minister Narendra Modi, the right-wing Bharatiya Janata Party (BJP) managed to score its third victory in a row.
 However, the party lost its majority in this election.
 Though the country’s economy became the fifth largest in the world under Modi’s tenure, the issues of inflation, unemployment, and income inequality continue to tag along.

 Bottom Line